ThinkMars/gx-food/README.md

 # GXfood
-the website of colorful food for GuangXi
+the website of colorful foods for GuangXi